JerBouma/StravaAnalysis/README.md

 ![](Examples/StravaAnalysis.png)

 ## Initial Setup
-To get started you need a Strava API.
+To get started you need to install the package and obtain a Strava API.
 The steps below you only have to do <u>once</u>.
 Afterwards, the API is linked to your account and you can start using this package.

+### Install the package
+1. `pip install StravaAnalysis`
+    - Alternatively, download this repository
+2. (within Python) `import StravaAnalysis as se`

 ### Create your own Strava API
 1. Go to https://www.strava.com/settings/api and create an API.